Frequently Asked Questions for Personal Injuries in Birmingham

 The vast majority of claims settle without the need to go to court.
 However, if we need to go to court we will keep you informed at all times and support you every step of the

-Usually your compensation will be paid by an insurer.
+Usually, your compensation will be paid by an insurer.
 In road traffic accident claims, for instance, it is the other side’s insurer who pays.
 Similarly, it is often your employer’s insurers who pay your claim.

 Will I Have To Go To Court?

-Claims are often directed against the other side’s insurers.
+Claims are typically directed against the other side’s insurers.
 Thus, they are keen to negotiate a settlement without the need to go to court.
 Most of the work in a personal injury claim is quantifying your loss and then negotiating this with the other side’s insurers.

 If we can’t agree on a sum, or there is a complex point of law to be discussed, we may need to go to court.
 However, many cases settle ‘on the steps of the court’, as the other side makes a last minute offer to save the process of actually litigating.